Data Privacy Settings in Power BI (Business Intelligence)

 There are four types of Privacy levels in Power BI:

-1. None
+1. None:

-This is the default Privacy Level set to each data source when it is first queried in Power BI.
+This is the default Privacy Level set to each data source when first queried in Power BI.
 If the report has only one data source, there is no need to change this privacy level because there is no risk of exposing data between various sources.
-However, as soon as a second data source is created in the report, Power BI asks for the privacy level to be determined for both the data sources because it cannot be kept to None now.
+However, as soon as a second data source is created in the report, Power BI asks for the privacy level to be determined for both data sources because it cannot be kept to None now.
 The privacy levels need to be determined before Power BI proceeds further.

-2. Private
+2. Private:

 If we set the Privacy Level of a data source to Private, then Query Folding will never occur on this dataset, nor will the data from this source pass to any other data source for Folding.
 This is a double-edged sword.
 The plus point is that we can rest assured that this data source's data is completely protected from other sources and will never be exposed to them.
 The downside is that this may happen at the cost of performance.
 From the example of Query Folding in our previous blog, we see a massive performance increase in both time and storage, and we forgo it for additional security.